daormar/debasher/doc/design_doc_resident.md

   pending port was only buffered and never processed, which lost it.
 Once every input port's marker has arrived, or its writer has said `CLOSE`, the node's part of the snapshot is complete.
-- **`INTERACT` logic**: the initiator's inbound connection from the supervisor is not a special port concept; it is just one more `INPUT_PORTS` entry, handled by the same generic port-agnostic, type-based dispatch as everything else. `command: "start_snapshot"` enters the exact same generic barrier logic above (capture state, forward markers, track own input ports as pending, including the node's own port in a cycle) as receiving a peer's `BARRIER` would, just triggered by `INTERACT` instead; `command: "shutdown"` is identical but forwards with
+- **`INTERACT` logic**: the initiator's inbound connection from the supervisor is not a special kind of port for reading; it is one more `INPUT_PORTS` entry, handled by the same generic port-agnostic, type-based dispatch as everything else, but it is also listed in `CONTROL_PORTS`, which is what keeps the barrier from waiting for a marker that it will never carry. `command: "start_snapshot"` enters the exact same generic barrier logic above (capture state, forward markers, track own input ports as pending, including the node's own port in a cycle) as receiving a peer's `BARRIER` would, just triggered by `INTERACT` instead; `command: "shutdown"` is identical but forwards with